The Steps and Stages of a Divorce Trial in Tennessee

 - Against whom court costs will be taxed

 During the trial, the plaintiff’s lawyer usually speaks first, followed by the defendant’s counsel.
-The plaintiff’s counsel then puts on proof, calling witnesses and introducing documents and items into evidence.
+The plaintiff is the party seeking the divorce.
+The plaintiff’s attorney then puts on “proof,” calling witnesses and introducing documents and items into evidence.
 Then the defendant’s lawyer does the same.
-The plaintiff may be granted some limited opportunity to offer rebuttal testimony, and then the court decides whether or not to hear closing statements.
+The plaintiff and their lawyer may be granted a limited opportunity to offer rebuttal testimony, and then the court decides whether or not to hear closing statements.

-Following closing statements, the judge can either immediately rule on the case or wait.
-If the court takes more time to review the facts and evidence and issues a written opinion days or weeks later, this is called taking the matter “under advisement.”
-This delay can be a very problematic time for the parties.
-It causes worry or anxiety.
-Some cases even settle at this time before the judge rules.
+Following closing statements, the judge can either immediately rule on your case, or make you wait a while.
+If the court takes time to review the facts and evidence and issues a written opinion days or weeks later, it’s called taking the matter “under advisement.”
+This delay can be a very problematic time for both parties, causing stress, worry, or anxiety.
+Some cases settle at this time because they just want it over, and are willing to negotiate, before the judge even rules.

-After the judge’s decision is made and delivered orally or in writing to the parties, a Judgment will be typed and approved by the lawyers and court.
-Sometimes it takes days or weeks.
-The written judgment is then “entered” on the court records.
+After the judge’s decision is made and delivered orally or in writing to the parties, a Judgment is typed up and approved by the lawyers and court.
+Again, this could take days or weeks.
+The written judgment is then formally entered into court records.

-The parties have thirty days following entry of the court’s order or ruling on the case to appeal.
-Normally this is done by filing a “Notice of Appeal.”
-Sometimes, a motion to allow the judge to correct an error will be filed.
-This “Motion to Alter or Amend” is seldom used but sometimes it can correct an error and save an appeal.
+If one of you feels the decision is wrong or unfair, you and your attorney have 30 days following entry of the court’s order or ruling on the case to appeal.
+Usually we do this by filing a “Notice of Appeal.”
+Sometimes we’ll file a motion to allow the judge to correct an error.
+This “Motion to Alter or Amend” is seldom used, but it’s handy to correct a minor error without having to go through an appeal.

-If either party chooses to appeal the trial court’s ruling the party is asking the Court of Appeals to find that the trial judge made a mistake of law.
-The time necessary for an appeal usually lasts between six and eighteen months.
-There is no time limit for the Court of Appeals to render its decision.
-If there is disagreement with the appellate court’s decision, either party may ask the Supreme Court of Tennessee to review that decision.
-The Supreme Court of Tennessee is not required to hear any particular case.
-The time frame required for Supreme Court review could take an additional twelve to eighteen months.
+If either party chooses to appeal the trial court’s ruling, what you’re really asking for is for the Court of Appeals to find that the trial judge made a mistake of law.
+The appeal process usually lasts between six and 18 months, although there’s no time limit for the Court of Appeals to render its decision.
+If there is disagreement with the appeal, either party may ask the Supreme Court of Tennessee to review that decision.

-A divorce does not end immediately following a settlement or a ruling by the court.
-In some divorces, there is work to be done after a Final Decree of Divorce is signed by the judge.
+Although it’s a fresh start for both of you, a divorce doesn’t end immediately following a settlement or a ruling by the court.
+In some divorces, there’s still work to be done after the judge signs your Final Decree of Divorce.
 Some of the more common examples include:

 - Changing designated beneficiaries on life insurance policies and retirement benefits